 It’s the Stupidity, Economists

-It’s obnoxious, off-putting and smug.
-(How dare you call me stupid.
-You don’t even know me!)
-And it’s also wrong.
 It should read like this: the economy is stupidity.
 It’s about stupid things sold in stupid ways by stupid people to other stupid people.

-A property owner sells a plot of land on the bet that someone will be stupid enough to buy it.
+A property owner sells land on the bet that someone will be stupid enough to buy it.
 A property developer builds it up because they bet that someone will be stupid enough to want to operate a business in it.
 The business owner is betting that someone is going to be stupid enough to spend money on their product.
 That person is hoping that someone is stupid enough to let them stay at their job.

 Which is smart.
 And is therefore a danger to America’s economy.

 The real wealth creators are poor people; specifically, poor people who make poor decisions.
 Someone who will spend a $400 tax return on a flat screen TV even though they’ve been living paycheck to paycheck for months.
 That flat screen TV sale is going to convince a Best Buy manager to keep an on-the-edge employee on staff for another week.
-And then that guy is going to buy a beer somewhere and leave a tip he can’t afford to impress a waitress who is trying to get an associate’s degree at a school that probably shouldn’t be accredited and so forth.
+And then that guy is going to buy a beer somewhere and leave a tip he can’t afford to impress a waitress who is trying to get an associate’s degree at a school that probably shouldn’t be accredited.

 It’s not a pretty system.
 But it’s ours.
 And it would take years of pain to change it.